brimdata/zui/apps/zui/CODE.md

 _Query Session_

 This is a type of page that a tab can hold in the app.
 The page contains an editor pane, a results pane, and a details pane.
 The detail pane holds tabs for session history, global history, data details, columns, and more.
 When you "run a query" it will get the active editor snapshot, save it under the session id, then navigate the location to that newly saved snapshot id.
 When a query session loads a url, it will always look for the snapshot id living under its own session id.
 If there is a named query id in the url as well, it will display the name in the editor header.
-However, each session only pulls from it's own collection of snapshots, not the named query snapshots.
+However, each session only pulls from its own collection of snapshots, not the named query snapshots.
 Therefore, every time a session navigates, the snapshot id it's loading must belong to that session id.

 _Named Query_